AA/PPS 02.03.12 - Grades and Changes of Grades

 The grade change can be initiated by the instructor of record, departmental administrative assistant, department chair, dean delegate, or dean of the college.

 If the request is approved by the department chair and dean, a workflow will be sent to the OUR to process the grade change.

-If the request is denied, a reason must be selected from the drop down list of denial reasons.
+If the request is denied, a reason must be selected from the drop-down list of denial reasons.
 This reason will be emailed to the student at the completion of the grade change process.
 The OUR will also notify the instructor, chair, and dean if a grade change request is denied based on university policy compliance issues.

 The OUR will process the change and update the student record.
 An email will be sent to the student notifying them of the grade change.
 If there are any problems, they will be referred to the college dean.